ahstn/jenkins-configuration-as-code/README.md

 * :book: - Documentation  (`:book:`)

 ### Todo
- - [ ] Investigate pre-loading secrets into Vault as an alternative to Docker secrets.
- - [ ] Setup Vault to feed credentials and sensitive info to CasC.
+ - [ ] Investigate using Vault to feed credentials and sensitive info to CasC.
  - [ ] Have Prometheus and Vault on a 'backend' network so they aren't exposed like Jenkins.
+ - [ ] Add custom Loki and Promtail config.
+ - [ ] Utilise Docker Config rather than volues to prevent missed FS updates.

 ### Credit
 This repo was inspired by [Praqma/JenkinsAsCodeReference] and